alexeyrodriguez/toktts/README.md

 dataset.
 There seems to be a memory leak, possibly in Encodec.
 One can sidestep the need for RAM using the `shards` option in the configuration.

-Assuming a machine like the above, ehe model in `config/two_secs_augmented/ex_small.yaml` would train in about 7 hours with about 1 additional hour to generate the training and validation datasets.
+Assuming a machine like the above, the model in `config/two_secs_augmented/ex_small.yaml` would train in about 7 hours with about 1 additional hour to generate the training and validation datasets.

-One can create a conda training environment using `conda-environment.yaml`.
-It's important to have the right versions of packages otherwise the dataset generation takes too long for a reason that I haven't yet figured out.
+One can create a `conda` training environment using `conda-environment.yaml`.
+It's important to have the right versions of packages, otherwise the dataset generation takes too long for a reason that I haven't yet figured out.

 # Running

-Initially I used Google Cloud Platform but it turned out to be much cheaoer to rent a server from https://vast.ai/.
+Initially I used Google Cloud Platform but it turned out to be much cheaper to rent a server from https://vast.ai/.

 After installation, to start a simple training, try: